AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Devbooks prompts for command
+1. DevBooks prompts for command
 2. User inputs the pin command with a valid contact index
-3. Devbooks marks the contact as pinned and updates its position in the contact list
+3. DevBooks marks the contact as pinned and updates its position in the contact list
-4. Devbooks shows a success message and displays the updated list with pinned contact(s) at the top
+4. DevBooks shows a success message and displays the updated list with pinned contact(s) at the top

    Use case ends.